Deekshitha379/Demo/README.md

 # Demo
 this is a demo repository
+changes made in repo from vs code